pretix/pretix/doc/api/resources/events.rst

                                                                  only contained in detail views.
-Value can be cached. sales_channels                        list                       A list of sales channels this event is available for sale on.
+Value can be cached. sales_channels                        list                       A list of sales channels this event is available for sale on. public_url                            string                     The public, customer-facing URL of the event (read-only).
 ===================================== ========================== =======================================================